What Stays and Goes in a Home Sale

 The point here is you should never take anything for granted when it comes to leaving items behind.
 A buyer should always be asked if they want anything left behind that is considered personal property.

-Do a Final Walk Through
+Do a Final Walk-Through

 The buyer, of course, wanted them and would not settle for what the seller put in their place.
-It took some wrangling of course with the attorneys but a holdback agreement was made whereby the seller would not get a couple of thousand dollars of their proceeds until the lights were returned to the buyers.
-This is just another reason that a final walk through should never be skipped!
+It took some wrangling, of course, with the attorneys, but a holdback agreement was made whereby the seller would not get a couple of thousand dollars of their proceeds until the lights were returned to the buyers.
+This is just another reason that a final walk-through should never be skipped!

 Additional Home Selling Articles Worth Reading

-Thinking of selling your home?
+Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

-I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton and Uxbridge MA.
+I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Natick, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.